Skip to content

 bool (Optional, default: False)

-Scans all Plex media, regardless of activity.
+When enabled, the scan process will include all items, regardless of watch activity.
 By default, only watched items are scanned.

-Full scans are generally not recommended unless used with DESTRUCTIVE_SYNC.
+Full scans are generally not recommended unless combined with DESTRUCTIVE_SYNC to delete AniList entries for unwatched Plex content.

 Enabling FULL_SCAN can lead to excessive API usage and longer processing times.